-Through the CCIR, all jurisdictions have a framework for information sharing and cooperative market conduct supervision to address conduct of business issues arising across jurisdictions (Framework for Cooperative Market Conduct Supervision).
+Through CCIR, all jurisdictions have a framework for information sharing and cooperative market conduct supervision to address conduct of business issues arising across jurisdictions (Framework for Cooperative Market Conduct Supervision).

-In assessing conduct of business in insurance, regulatory authorities consider industry-wide as well as insurer/intermediary-specific activities against these customer outcomes.
-Effective assessment of the quality of conduct of business in insurance requires, to a large extent, supervisory consideration of strategies, policies, processes, procedures and controls that apply to the offer of insurance products and services to customers, which are more easily assessed through supervision of insurers and intermediaries.
+In assessing conduct of business in insurance, regulatory authorities consider industry-wide as well as Insurer/Intermediary-specific activities against the Customer outcomes.
+Effective assessment of the quality of conduct of business in insurance requires, to a large extent, supervisory consideration of strategies, policies, processes, procedures and controls that apply to the offer of insurance products and services to Customers, which are more easily assessed through supervision of Insurers and Intermediaries.
 Thus, regulatory authorities monitor whether such policies and procedures are adhered to.